AndreaEnricoFranzoni/PPCforAutoregressiveOperator/README.md

 -**`true_alphas`**: if CV for `alpha` is performed and its validation errors returned: `FALSE`: values of `alpha` are plotted equispaced. `TRUE`: values of `alpha` are plotted with their actual values.
 (For visualization purposes).

+**RETURN**: void function:

+-printing regularization parameter used, number of PPCs retained and cumulative explanatory power of the PPCs retained.

+-plotting the pointwise p-values of the ADF test (if `hp_ko` given).

+-plotting the comparison between (actual) $f_n$ and (predicted) $f_{n+1}$.

+-plotting the validation errors (if validation errors retained) depending on the CV performed.

+-plotting the direction and the weight for each PPC.

 # Usage: bidimensional domain

 ~~~
 PPCKO::PPC_KO_2d(Rcpp::NumericMatrix           X,
                  std::string                   id_CV            = "NoCV",